DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 \end{align}

-## Sound Retrieval and Triggering
+## 3.4 Sound Retrieval and Triggering

 Before research had taken place, it was assumed that Python would provide a perfect solution for triggering multiple audio files via different channels.
 An initial solution for dynamically retrieving audio relating to specific object classes was developed using Pygame [@pygame].
 However, there came an issue when integrating the Pygame module into the Flask application.
 Pygame and Flask compete to work on the main thread; this competition for the main thread results in runtime errors and unpredictable behaviour.
 Instead of trying to process the audio functionality in the backend, a client-side solution using Web Audio API [@web_audio] was implemented.
 Written in JavaScript, Web Audio API allows for the same functionality as Pygame, without restricting audio samples to a specific number of channels.

 JavaScript is used to map each HTML audio tag to a function that extracts the pan value from the tag's class attribute.
 The pan value and audio file is loaded into a buffer.
 Each audio file in the buffer is triggered at two-second intervals.
 Web Audio API offers PannerNodes [@web_audio_pan], which allow for each audio file to be panned relative to their position in the detected input image.
 BufferLoader [@web_audio_buf] used alongside the PannerNodes simulate the placement of audio on a virtual 3-dimensional audio plane.
 A more detailed explanation of this functionality can be found in Appendix B, under the heading 'Sound Retrieval.'

 Kay 1.0 does not make use of an API for retrieving audio.
 FreeSound offers an API for the retrieval of specific and related sounds [@freesound].
 The idea of incorporating an API would make for dynamic sound retrieval for attaching multiple sound profiles to a specific object; however, the poor quality of a large percentage of sounds available via FreeSound API did not validate a decision to include it at this present time.
 An alternate decision was made to store audio files in a local directory.
-The files are sourced from two royalty free sound effect libraries, Zapsplat [@zapsplat] and AudioHero [@audiohero].
+The files are sourced from two royalty-free sound effect libraries, Zapsplat [@zapsplat] and AudioHero [@audiohero].

-The decision of placing a 2 second gap between the triggering of each audio sample was an instinctual and intuitive one.
-After researching the motive behind this subconscious decision it was uncovered that there appears to be an agreed upon standard from the 1980s regarding the 2 second default gap between audio tracks on a CD.
+The decision of placing a two-second gap between the triggering of each audio sample was an instinctual and intuitive one.
+After researching the motive behind this subconscious decision it was uncovered that there appears to be an agreed-upon standard from the 1980s regarding the two-second default gap between audio tracks on a CD.
 Although multiple forums contain arguments as to whether the standard was really a standard at all, it is said that "In 1980 Philips and Sony produced their Red Book, which laid down all the standards for compact discs [@bbc]."
-In its online manual 'Splitting a recording into separate tracks', Audacity reference the 2 second gap advising to "add the standard 2-second gap between each track" while exporting multiple tracks to a CD [@audacity].
+In its online manual 'Splitting a recording into separate tracks', Audacity reference the two-second gap advising to "add the standard 2-second gap between each track" while exporting multiple tracks to a CD [@audacity].

 There was a conscious decision made to retrieve only true sounds emitted by an object, and not relative sounds to where an object resides.
-Because of this decision, there are many detected objects that do not have an associated sound; the objects in question are silent and do not produce any sounds themselves.
+As a result of this decision, there are many detected objects that do not have an associated sound; the objects in question are silent and do not produce any sounds themselves.
 With this decision comes an issue regarding context.
-A plate that is flat on a table makes no noise, however there is an anticipation of sound if presented with an image of a plate falling towards the ground.
-This is a bigger question that cannot immediately be addressed as it is currently out of the scope of this project.
+A plate that is flat on a table makes no noise, however there is an anticipation of sound if presented with an image of a plate falling towards the ground; this is a bigger question that cannot immediately be addressed as it is currently out of the scope of this project.

-## Documentation and Version Control
+## 3.5 Documentation and Version Control

 Throughout the development of Kay, Git [@git] has been used to track code progression and documentation.
-Git, along with Github [@github] allows for local and remote versions of the project to exist.
+Git, along with GitHub [@github] allows for local and remote versions of the project to exist.
 While working on a specific feature Git is used to locally store and document code changes.
-Once a more realised version of the feature is completed, the changes are then pushed to the remote repository on Github.
-The repository that contains Kays source code is public and facilitates subscribers to track any changes to the code base, refinement of features, bug fixes and extra documentation; it marks all progress made throughout the year, and is a mapping of process and anaylsis in real-time.
+Once a more realised version of the feature is completed, the changes are then pushed to the remote repository on GitHub.
+The repository that contains Kay's source code is public and facilitates subscribers to track any changes to the code base, refinement of features, bug fixes and extra documentation; it marks all progress made throughout the year, and is a mapping of process and anaylsis in real-time.

-The chosen documentation format for Kay is Markdown, a plain text markup language that can be converted into a multiple of different formats.
-Github supports Markdown and so no conversion is necessary to view documents via a browser.
-The simplicity of Markdown has made it easy to write and commit documents to Github for version control; it also allows for the conversion of documents into another file format using Pandoc [@pandoc].
+The chosen documentation format for Kay is Markdown, a plain text markup language that can be converted into many different formats.
+GitHub supports Markdown and so no conversion is necessary to view documents via a browser.
+The simplicity of Markdown has made it easy to write and commit documents to GitHub for version control; it also allows for the conversion of documents into another file format using Pandoc [@pandoc].
 Written in Haskell, Pandoc is an open-source document converter that is well maintained and has a large community.

-Kay was constructed on three stages.
-The first stage being the object detection prototype, the second was the audio retrieval, then the final stage combined the object detection and audio retrieving prototypes.
+Kay was constructed in three stages: The first stage being the object detection prototype; the second was the audio retrieval; then the final stage combined the object detection and audio retrieving prototypes.
 After the prototypes were successfully combined into a Flask application, the final audio triggering was completed.
 The first stage has been documented [here](https://github.com/DeirdreHegarty/Msc_Project/blob/master/code/app/docs/image_labelling_w1_to_w5.md) and in Appendix A. The remaining stages have been documented [here](https://github.com/DeirdreHegarty/Msc_Project/blob/master/research/Project_Breakdown.md) and in Appendix B.

 \pagebreak

-# Verification and Evaluation
+# Chapter Four: Verification and Evaluation

-## Software Verification
+## 4.1 Software Verification

 Selenium facilitates the automation of web browsers for UI testing  [@selenium].
 Selenium itself does not offer a testing frame work.
-It does however offers Python bindings to access Python's unittest module [@pyselenium].
+It does however offer Python bindings to access Python's unittest module [@pyselenium].
 On the index page of the website UI tests validate interface attributes such as links in the navigation bar, file formats that are accepted through the dropzone, and that only one file can be uploaded at a time.
-Tests written for the result page verify that detected objects' names are displayed as a list, the number of audio tags matches the length of the objects' names list, that associated audio is retrieved, and finally, the tests verify that there is a panning value present in each audio tag.
+Tests written for the result page verify that detected objects' names are displayed as a list, the number of audio tags matches the length of the objects' names list, associated audio is retrieved, and finally, the tests verify that there is a panning value present in each audio tag.
 A large bug was found after executing these tests.
 The bug meant that the dropzone rejected any file if its extension was either in uppercase or .png format.

 Through coarse personal testing before Alpha Testing and User Acceptance Testing (UAT), two substantial bugs were detected.
 The first bug occurred when an object was present that did not have a valid associated sound file, a 404 Not Found response code was returned.
 This meant that no other successfully retrieved audio files were being triggered.
 The solution for this was to map silent objects to an mp3 file that contains 250 milliseconds of silence.

-The second bug was if an object were to be located in the center of the image, its audio was grossly misplaced to be either panned at -1 or +1 position(far left or far right in the aural plane).
+The second bug was if an object were to be located in the center of the image, its audio was grossly misplaced to be either panned at -1 or +1 position (far left or far right in the aural plane).
 The bug was caused by returning too many decimal places when calculating the center of the bounding boxes that surround each of the detected objects.
 This bug was introduced as a by-product of trying produce accurate calculations of position.
 Web Audio API can only correctly handle panner values that contain up to 1 decimal place.

 A group of three people were selected for a Alpha Testing of the application.
 The testers received a high level explanation of the project and were asked to explore Kay intuitively.
 This process uncovered that iOS and Safari are not currently supported by Kay 1.0.

-## System Evaluation
+## 4.2 System Evaluation

 The 15 people selected for UAT were asked to use the application and fill out an anonymous survey that reflects their experience and general thoughts.
 The test group varied in gender, race, cultural background and technical background.
 33.34% of the test group either had a visual impairment themselves, or knew someone with a visual impairment.
 The questions on the survey focused on technical aspects of the interaction such as image upload times, rejected file types and devices used, as well as expectation and opinion based questions.